 - damage to the ovaries

 Although menopause is a completely natural stage of a woman’s life cycle and not a disease, a series of uncomfortable physical and emotional symptoms usually accompany it.
 Various forms of treatment can typically lessen these symptoms.

 From the time a woman begins puberty until she enters menopause, she generally has a period around the same time every month.
 Of course, irregular periods happen from time to time.
 Pregnancy and other medical conditions interrupt your period.

 During the first half of a woman’s normal menstrual cycle, the ovaries, two glands located on either side of the uterus, produce higher levels of the hormone estrogen.
 This causes the lining of the uterus to thicken to prepare for possible pregnancy.
 An egg in one of the ovaries also starts to mature during this time.

-On day 14 of a woman’s menstrual cycle, the mature egg is released in a process known as ovulation.
+Near the middle of a woman’s menstrual cycle (typically day 7 to 22, or day 14 for women on a standard, 28-day cycle), the mature egg is released in a process known as ovulation.
 After the egg is released, the ovaries make more of the hormone progesterone.
 If the egg is not fertilized, the levels of estrogen and progesterone decrease, leading the body to shed the lining of the uterus.
 This causes a period.

 Menopause is defined by three stages.
 These stages happen over a series of months or even years.